Fort Worth (film)

 Fort Worth is a 1951 American Western film directed by Edwin L. Marin and starring Randolph Scott.
 It is Marin's final directing work, as he died two months before the release.

 Plot

-Former gunfighter Ned Britt sets up shop in Fort Worth, Texas, as a newspaper man.
-He falls in love with Flora Talbot, who is the fiancée of a former friend, Blair Lunsford.
-Britt tries to expose the crooked cattle baron Gabe Clevinger in his newspaper.
-Clevinger resorts to violence in order to prevent the arrival of the railroad at Fort Worth.
-Britt has to rethink his journalistic methods to stop him and resorts to violence himself.
+Former gunfighter Ned Britt settles in Fort Worth, Texas as a newspaperman.
+He falls in love with Flora Talbot, the fiancée of his former friend Blair Lunsford.
+Britt tries to expose the crooked cattle baron Gabe Clevinger in his newspaper, but Clevinger employs violent means to prevent the arrival of the railroad at Fort Worth.
+Britt must rethink his journalistic methods to stop Clevinger, and soon resorts to violence himself.